|You are here: Landowners » Farm Succession Planning|

 The death of a parent or relative is an emotional time for everyone.
 On top of that you add the stress of legal and financial matters that need to be attended to.
 Then if you inherit a farm, you may be adding additional responsibility without current knowledge of farm ownership issues.
 Questions may arise concerning appropriate leasing terms, farm profitability, grain pricing and farm value.
 It becomes a load of unfamiliar things to take care of, especially if the family members live many miles away.

 If the parent or relative had arranged for professional farm management services before their death, the transition of farm management is carefully taken care of.
-If this was not done previously, please contact Matt Gunderson, Assistant Vice President of Client Relations, at 1-800-346-2650 or email him at MGunderson@FarmersNational.com to discuss ownership transition and management needs.
+If this was not done previously, please contact Matt Gunderson, Senior Vice President - Sales and Marketing, at 1-800-346-2650 or email him at MGunderson@FarmersNational.com to discuss ownership transition and management needs.

 My tenant doesn't tell me anything.
 How can I know what is going on with my farm?